Anderweys/CargoTransportation/README.md

 - Implementing Domain-Driven Design - Vaughn Vernon,
 - .NET Microservices: Architecture for Containerized .NET Applications - Microsoft.
 ## Сode usage
-You can safely use the developments from this application for the purpose of self-development!
+You can safely use the developments from this application for the purpose of self-development and for your personal purposes.